 - Reduce indoor humidity to less than 50 percent

 - Remove carpets from the bedroom

 - Use chemical agents to kill mites in rugs and carpeting) (Experts do not agree on this.)

 - Wash pillowcases and bedding weekly in water above 130° F

 Pet dander can be a significant cause of poorly controlled asthma.
 It is difficult to remove a pet from the house because of strong emotional ties.
 The minimum effective action is to keep the pet out of the bedroom.

 Keep bathrooms clean and dry to reduce molds.
 Dry freshly laundered clothes promptly.
 Remove houseplants because molds grow in the soil.

-Medications that commonly trigger asthma include aspirin and nonsteroidal anti-inflammatory drugs, and beta blockers, including eye drops for glaucoma.
+Medications that commonly trigger asthma include aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs), and beta blockers, including eye drops for glaucoma.